From First to Last: Throne to the Wolves (2009–2010)

 From First to Last released a new song off the album, "Going Lohan", on their MySpace page in November.
 The new album, Throne to the Wolves, was announced and slated for release on March 16, 2010.

 In late 2009 FFTL went through yet another lineup change with Travis Richter leaving the band; no official announcement had yet been made by the band and no reason was given for his departure.
-Matt Good and Matt Manning have been taking over Travis's screaming role and Blake Steiner (ex-Mia Medusa guitarist), who recorded on Throne to the Wolves, is his replacement.
+Matt Good and Matt Manning had been taking over Travis's screaming role and Blake Steiner (ex-Mia Medusa guitarist), who recorded on Throne to the Wolves, was his replacement.
 On December 31 FFTL released the song "I'll Inoculate The World with the Virus of My Disillusionment" on their MySpace.

 On Travis' departure from the band:

-On January 20, 2010, From First to Last finally made an official announcement about Travis's departure from the band via Myspace.
+On January 20, 2010, From First to Last made an official announcement about Travis's departure from the band via Myspace.

-Travis is now the lead vocalist for the progressive metal band The Human Abstract.
-Richter left the band in 2011 and became a dubstep producer with the group ModifiedNoise.

-Beginning on March 13, 2010 From First to Last headlined the Royal Family Tour 2010, supported by Eyes Set To Kill, Confide, Black Veil Brides and Sleeping with Sirens.
+Beginning on March 13, 2010, From First to Last headlined the "Royal Family Tour 2010", supported by Eyes Set To Kill, Confide, Black Veil Brides and Sleeping with Sirens.
 That tour concluded on April 10.
-Eyes Set to Kill dropped off the tour for other engagements a week before.

 Throne to the Wolves was released March 16, 2010.
 The album was received well by critics and fans alike; getting favorable reviews from Alternative Press, and Absolute Punk.
-The album debuted at number 24 on the Billboard Top Hard Rock Albums, and number 45 on The Top Independent Albums.
-This is the band's first album not to chart the Billboard 200 since Dear Diary.
-After spending one week on the charts it dropped off; despite its poor debut, and first week sales of less than 4000, the album has been seen as a fresh start, and a new beginning for the band.
+The album debuted at #24 on the Billboard Top Hard Rock Albums, and #45 on The Top Independent Albums.
+This was the band's first album not to chart the Billboard 200 since Dear Diary.
+After spending one week on the charts it dropped off; despite its poor debut, and first week sales of less than 4000, the album was seen as a fresh start, and a new beginning for the band.